cleverly-ai/multilingual-email-zoning/README.md

 ### Annotation format  <a id="annotations"></a>
-The corpus comes is divided in 6 files (3 languages and 2 annotators), each containing a list of dictionaries.
-Each email annotation (one dictionary) consists of two key value pairs:
+The corpus consists of 6 files (one for each of the 3 languages and 2 annotators).
+Each annotation file contains a list of document annotations, that are stored in dictionarie with the following strucure:

 ```sh
 {"_id": "<urn:uuid:aa5e973e-65fc-4d32-a0d1-7848eaf405e8>",